mynt-project/Mynt/README.md

 | Git LFS        | any           | NO       | `git-lfs`          | `git-lfs`      | YES      | Documentation  |

 [^] On Debian/Ubuntu `libgtest-dev` only includes sources and headers.
 You must build the library binary manually.
-This can be done with the following command ```sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make && sudo mv libg* /usr/lib/ ```
+This can be done with the following command ```sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make CXXFLAGS=-fPIC CFLAGS=-fPIC && sudo mv libg* /usr/lib/ ```

 ### Build instructions